tgdwyer/tgdwyer.github.io/_chapters/typescript1.md

 function setLeftPadding(elem: Element, value: string | number) {...
 ```

-Going further, the following allows either a number, or a string, or a function that needs to be called to retrieve the ```string```:
+Going further, the following allows either a number, or a string, or a function that needs to be called to retrieve the ```string```.
+It uses ```typeof``` to query the type of the parameter and do the right thing in each case.

 ```typescript
 function setLeftPadding(elem: Element, value: number | string | (()=>string)) {